African herbs for hair growth work, period.

 Ginger helps grow your hair because it contains natural chemical properties that stimulate and boost circulation in your scalp.

-This herb helps increase blood flow through the scalp, which improves the health of your scalp follicles and boosts growth of healthy hair strands.
+This African herb for hair growth helps increase blood flow through the scalp, which improves the health of your scalp follicles and boosts growth of healthy hair strands.

 Ginger has essential fatty acids, which prevent your natural hair from thinning.